What affects cost planning for moves in London

 Few items or a partial load nearbyShort slotKerbside space outside, ground-floor access, minimal disassembly

-Studio or small 1-bed within the same boroughAround half-dayPermit parking, stairs vs. lift, carry distance, off-peak travel
+Studio or small 1-bed within the same boroughAround half-dayPermit parking, stairs versus lift, carry distance, off-peak travel

-1–2 bed flat across townHalf-day to full-dayLift booking windows, corridor width, route predictability, loading bay rules
+1–2 bed flat across townHalf-day to full-dayLift booking windows, corridor width, route predictability and loading-bay rules

-3-bed house or flat with access constraintsFull-day or moreNarrow streets, long carries, furniture disassembly/reassembly, timed bays or concierge procedures
+3-bed house or flat with access constraintsFull-day or moreNarrow streets, long carries, furniture disassembly and timed bays or concierge procedures

 Cost examples by move type